lukovdm/bbg_mm/README.md

    uv venv
    source .venv/bin/activate
    ```
-2. Install dependencies and the CLI:
+2. Install dependencies and the CLI (this also writes/updates `uv.lock` for the Nix flake):
    ```bash
    uv sync
    ```